 With so many tasks becoming automated, the job market will definitely face a lot of changes.
 Some jobs that require manual and repetitive work will become extinct to a large degree, although it is a process for many years to come.
 However, job computerization will hardly affect anyone in the project management sphere despite there will definitely be a slight modification.

 On the other hand, huge software developers might have project managers bound to the biggest clients on their side.
-The model of cooperation is very negotiable, but having a specified worker to manage the project management tool of your choice is becoming more and more widespread.
+The cooperation model is very negotiable, but having a specified worker to manage the project management tool of your choice is becoming more widespread.

 №5: Remote teams